-As of March 31, 2008, the State had approximately 199,754 full-time equivalent annual salaried employees funded from all funds including some part-time and temporary employees but excluding seasonal, legislative and judicial employees.
-The workforce is now 15 percent smaller than it was seventeen years ago, when it peaked at 230,600 positions.
-The State expects to end the 2008-09 fiscal year with a total 201,170 filled positions.
+As of March 31, 2009, the State had approximately 199,916 full-time equivalent annual salaried employees funded from all funds including some part-time and temporary employees but excluding seasonal, legislative and judicial employees.
+The workforce is now 13 percent smaller than it was eighteen years ago, when it peaked at 230,600 positions.
+The State expects to end the 2009-10 fiscal year with a total 190,335 filled positions, after implementation of the WRP described in "Special Considerations".

 The State Public Employment Relations Board defines negotiating units for State employees.
 The Governor's Office of Employee Relations conducts collective bargaining negotiations with the State's unions, with the exception of employees of the Judiciary, public authorities and the Legislature.
 Such negotiations include terms and conditions of employment, except pension benefits.
-The State has new contracts with four labor unions, the Civil Service Employees Association (CSEA), United University Professions (UUP), PEF, and District Council 37, and has extended similar changes in pay and benefits to management/confidential (M/C) employees.
-Under terms of the four-year contracts, which run from April 2, 2007 through April 1, 2011 (July 2, 2007 through July 1, 2011 for UUP), employees will receive pay increases of 3 percent annually in 2007-08, 2008-09, and 2009-10, and 4 percent in 2010-11.
-The unions representing uniformed officers (i.e., Police Benevolent Association of the New York State Troopers, New York State Correctional Officers and Police Benevolent Association), the Graduate Student Employees Union, and City University of New York (CUNY) employees, have not reached settlements with the State at this time.
+The State has contracts with four labor unions, the Civil Service Employees Association (CSEA), United University Professions (UUP), PEF, and District Council 37.
+Under terms of the four-year contracts, which run from April 2, 2007 through April 1, 2011 (July 2, 2007 through July 1, 2011 for UUP), employees received pay increases of 3 percent annually in 2007-08, 2008-09, and 2009-10, and will receive 4 percent in 2010-11.
+The unions representing corrections officers, graduate students, and supervisory security/park police have not reached settlements with the State at this time.

 While approximately 93 percent of the State workforce is unionized, the remainder of the workforce (about 12,750) is designated as "managerial" or "confidential" and is excluded from collective bargaining.
-In practice, however, the results of collective bargaining negotiations are generally applied to all State employees within the Executive Branch.
+In practice, however, the results of collective bargaining negotiations are usually applied to all State employees within the Executive Branch.
 Under the State's Taylor Law, the general statute governing public employee-employer relations in the State, employees are prohibited from striking.
 A strike against the State last occurred in 1979 by employees of the Department of Correctional Services.